NATO sets up joint task force after corruption probe at procurement agency

 5. Humanitarian Aid and Infrastructure Reconstruction

 In the short term, the plan promises to send immediate aid to Gaza, including the rebuilding of critical infrastructure such as water, electricity, sewage, and hospitals.
-The delivery of aid will proceed without interference from either Israel or Hamas, with the United Nations and other international bodies ensuring its unimpeded access.
+The delivery of aid should proceed without interference from either Israel or Hamas, with the United Nations and other international bodies ensuring its unimpeded access.

 6. Economic Development and Investment